Our People

 Samantha Bennett

-Sam is mum to 15 year old Oliver and 12 year old Ava, who was born at 34 weeks weighing 2100g and spent just over 2 weeks in the Wellington NICU.
+Sam is mum to Oliver, and Ava, who was born 6 weeks early and spent just over 2 weeks in the Wellington NICU.

-Being able to use her marketing and fundraising experience to help families going through the rollercoaster of a neonatal journey was the key reason Sam joined The Little Miracles Trust team.
+Being able to use her marketing and fundraising experience to help families through the rollercoaster of a neonatal journey was the key reason Sam joined the Little Miracles Trust team.

 Previously Sam has worked in a variety of marketing and research roles, predominately for banks and financial institutions.